 Certificate holders are more likely to be notified or receive notifications in case of changes, annual renewal, or cancellation of the policy by the policyholder.
 However, they are not authorized to make a claim under the policy.

 The entity that does have the rights and authorization to make a claim is the additional insured.
-On COI’s, additional insured entities are indicated in these two ways: By an X or checkmark in the ADDL INSR box on the General Liability section of the COI and/or the additional insured entity is named in the DESCRIPTION OF OPERATIONS section.
+On COI’s, additional insured entities are indicated in these two ways: By an X or checkmark in the ADDL INSR box on the General Liability section of the COI, and/or the additional insured entity is named in the DESCRIPTION OF OPERATIONS section.

-As an additional insured, you may receive notices that coverage has been cancelled from the insurance carrier.
+As an additional insured, you may receive notices that coverage has been canceled from the insurance carrier.
 However, you are more likely to receive notices of cancellation and changes in coverage from the insurance broker if you are a certificate holder as well.

 Contents are provided for information purposes only and should not be construed as legal advice.
 Users are reminded to seek legal counsel with respect to their obligations and use of PlusOne Solutions services.